AskiaADX/ADXUtil/readme.md

 If 'promoted' is set to true, the article correponding to the adc will be promoted and will appear on the main page of your zendesk platform.
 If 'comments_disabled' is set to true, no body will be able to comment the article, which seems logic..
-The Readme.md of the adc must contains a line containing `Notes` header level 2 with the notes following this header in order to have a note section in the article
+The Readme.md of the adc must contains a line containing `Notes` header level 2 with the notes following this header in order to have a Note section in the article.
 Once you have called publish with ZenDesk and the right args, it will :

 * Create an article with the informations of the adc and post it in the section 'sectio_title'